-Differential scanning calorimetry (DSC) is used for the examination of all physical processes taking place during heating and cooling of a pharmaceutical compound, for example, melting point, stability of the compound, decomposition temperature etc. Determination of the thermal behaviour is a required part of the physical characterisation of a pharmaceutical compound.
+DSC is suitable to examine all physical processes taking place during heating and cooling of a pharmaceutical compound, for example, melting point, stability of the compound, decomposition temperature etc. Determination of the thermal behaviour is a required part of the physical characterisation of a pharmaceutical compound.

 Differential scanning calorimetry is highly relevant to: